 Dr. Josef Sykora has served in senior and assistant pastoral roles, in leading spiritual retreats, and as an educator for missionaries.
-His research interests include violence in the Scripture, theological interpretation, election in the Old Testament, and the books of Genesis and Samuel.
+His research interests include violence in the Scriptures, theological interpretation, election in the Old Testament, and the books of Genesis and Samuel.

 What makes a D.Min. different from a Ph.D.?

 The D.Min. is the highest professional degree for ordained persons in the parish or related ministries.
 The primary emphasis of the D.Min. is the practice of ministry, which distinguishes it from the Ph.D. and other degrees that are focused more narrowly on scholarly research alone.
-The D.Min. degree builds on the M.Div. degree and a minimum of three years professional practice in ministry (both of which are prerequisites).
+The D.Min. degree builds on the M.Div. degree and a minimum of three years of professional practice in ministry (both of which are prerequisites).

 Through the Doctor of Ministry Program, you will: